MG-RAST/Shock/README.md

 ### List nodes:
 GET /node

- - by adding ?offset=N you get the nodes starting at N+1 (in development)
+ - by adding ?offset=N you get the nodes starting at N+1
- - by adding ?count=N you get a maximum of N nodes returned (in development)
+ - by adding ?limit=N you get a maximum of N nodes returned

 #### example